adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 }
 ```

-This way is better to address variables as they can be assigned multiple time easier at any place in the query, and we don't need to change any value in the query to point to a different hub.
+This way is better to address variables as they can be assigned multiple times at any place in the query, and we don't need to change any value in the query to point to a different hub.

 In case your hub has many projects making the one you need to use missing from the first page (or even hard to find), there's a way to filter the response.